Directions For Use

-The XL model can be filled up to where the pan tabs lock in yet the pan turns freely, and for the PG model the top of the pan must be couple inches below the lip of the barrel.
+The Corner Feeder, XL and Mini models can be filled to where the pan tabs lock in yet the pan turns freely, and for those with the original PG model the top of the pan must be a couple inches below the lip of the barrel.
 Do not over fill.

 Always fill your Porta-Grazer™ with enough hay that your horse is not hungry at the next feeding.

-*****ATTENTION- if hay has not been eaten and the remaining hay is swirled in a circular fashion or if the pan is being damaged refer back to numbers 2 and 3.
+*****ATTENTION- if hay has not been eaten and the remaining hay is swirled in a circular fashion or if the pan is being damaged refer back to number 2.